 Sustainable fashion is a movement and process of fostering change to fashion products and the fashion system towards greater ecological integrity and social justice.
 Sustainable fashion concerns more than addressing fashion textiles or products.
 It comprises addressing the whole system of fashion.
 This means dealing with interdependent social, cultural, ecological and financial systems.
 It also means considering fashion from the perspective of many stakeholders – users and producers, all living species, contemporary and future dwellers on earth.

-Eco fashion is a familiar concept to most of us from many years ago already.
+Eco fashion is a familiar concept to most of us.
 But many brands, that have these ‘green eco collections’ are actually not eco at all.
 For example, H&M’s Conscious collection is nothing but greenwashing.

 What is that?
 It means promoting ecological operations through green PRs even though their actual operations are as green as the Sahara desert.